Pascal-J/type-system-j/README.md

 # type-system-j
 The J language is ultradynamic in that functions usually have no named parameters much less typed parameters.
 These files add an optional type system to the J language.

 to use, put all files in your home folder.
-If placing them elsewhere, change paths for require lines.  typesys_test file will load all of the other (2) files.
+If placing them elsewhere, change paths for require lines.  typesys_test file will load the other file.

 The benefits of a type system include